 Trowers & Hamlins LLP is a limited liability partnership registered in England and Wales with registered number OC 337852 whose registered office is at 3 Bunhill Row, London, EC1Y 8YZ, VAT registration number GB 440 6550 69.
 Trowers & Hamlins LLP is authorised and regulated in the UK by the Solicitors Regulation Authority (SRA) and is registered as a recognised body with SRA number 494314.
 In the other jurisdictions in which we have offices, we are subject to the regulatory rules of the jurisdiction in question.
 Our lawyers are subject to regulation according to the rules of each regulatory body with whom they are admitted to practise.
 The SRA Code of Conduct 2011 can be accessed from the SRA website at: http://www.sra.org.uk

 Trowers & Hamlins LLP conducts business in our offices in London, Birmingham, Exeter, Manchester, Abu Dhabi and Dubai.
 The partnership of Trowers & Hamlins practises through our offices in Bahrain and Oman.
 In Malaysia, Trowers & Hamlins International Limited has a non-trading representative office approved by the Malaysia Investment Development Authority.
-Trowers & Hamlins LLP has an association in Syria with Sultans Law and in Jordan with Abdul Karim Al-Fauri.
+Trowers & Hamlins LLP has an association in Jordan with Abdul Karim Al-Fauri.